mohit138/Natural-Scenes-Classification/README.md

 ![alt text](https://github.com/mohit138/Natural-Scenes-Classification/blob/master/images/sea_class.png?raw=true)
 Classified as SEA.

 The model predicts preety accurately each scene it is presented with.
-Just after 2 epochs, it train accuracy was **88.31%** and validation accuracy was **91.10%**.
+I was able to achieve a train accuracy of **88.31%** and validation accuracy of **91.10%**.